aafulei/cppp5e/03-strings-vectors-and-arrays/README.md

 > In this section, we noted that it was not only illegal but meaningless to try to add two pointers.
 Why would adding two pointers be meaningless?

 **Answer:** Pointers are addresses in the physical memory.
-Consider addresses on a street.
-Say Alice lives at No. 3 New Street, while Bob lives at No. 23 New Street.
-Subtracting No. 3 from No. 23 gives you the distance of the addresses: Alice need to go past 20 buildings to visit Bob.
-But what is the point of adding No. 3 to No. 23?
+The difference between two addresses describes the distance between them.
+The sum of two addresses are just meaningless.

 ### Exercise 3.39